hkoosha/homer1/README.md

 ## What?

-A project to read out sensors connected to ESP32 and write to InfluxDB.
+A project to read out sensors connected to ESP32 and write to InfluxDB and expose for Prometheus.
 ESP-IDF based.

+Raspberry Pi auto configuration included (for Grafana, Prometheus and InfluxDB).

 ## Sensors: